langtonhugh/website_academic/content/project/r-teaching/index.md

 I have taught a number of courses using R and RStudio, including the development of teaching material both on my own and with colleagues.

+## Royal Statistical Society conference

+Led an introductory session to the tidyverse at the Royal Statistical Society (RSS) 2021 conference, along with colleagues from the University of Manchester.
+Material is available on [GitHub](https://github.com/langtonhugh/rss_r).

+## NSC-R

+Co-organise a series of R training workshops at the NSCR.
+You can read more about our activities on the corresponding [website](https://nscrweb.netlify.app/).

 ## Data visualisation in R using crime data

 1-day workshop on data visualisation and mapping at the [Cathie Marsh Institute](https://www.cmi.manchester.ac.uk/) (University of Manchester) in collaboration with the [UK Data Service](https://ukdataservice.ac.uk/).
 Material can be found on the [UK Data Service website](https://ukdataservice.ac.uk/news-and-events/eventsitem/?id=5552).